-EV's can be responsive to price or demand response signals and change when it charges.
-This flexibility to participate as a demand response resource, located throughout a service territory provides a utility with targeting EV demand response programs where most beneficial to the grid.
+It is also expected that EV's can be responsive to price or demand response signals and change when ithey charge or provide battery backups.
+Theis flexibility of EVs to participate as a demand response resource, located throughout a service territory could provides a utility the opportunity to with targeting EV demand response programs where most beneficial to the grid.
+Currently, the number of EVs available in most utilities' service territories does not provide for a situation that adequate testing of EVs can be done.
 Additionally, EVs have the ability to put power back onto the grid which provides the grid with additional flexibility when connected to the grid.
 This capability allows electric vehicles to act like an energy source by supplying grid services as a grid-connected battery which is able to provide mobile backup power during an outage or emergency situation.
 In order to benefit from this capability, it will require the development of vehicle power electronic systems with bidirectional flow, integrated communications, and improved battery management systems.
-Since EVs are often stationary for many hours of the day, the battery from the electric vehicle can be used as a storage device that can provide additional grid services.40
+Since EVs are often stationary for many hours of the day, the battery from the electric vehicle can be used as a storage device that can provide additional grid services.
+40